VAdamec/ansible-kubeadm-cluster/README.md

 This playbook assumes:

 * Access to OpenStack
-* The machines have access to the Internet
+* Access to the Internet
+* Docker or local installation of Terraform and kubectl
 * You are Ansible-knowledgable, can ssh into all the machines, and can sudo with no password prompt
 * Make sure your machines are time-synchronized
-* Deploy via Terraform to OSS

 ## Configuration